electrikmilk/cherri/language/includes.md

 You can include other Cherri files at any point in your Cherri file.

+You can include Cherri files in files that you include creating an include chain, but a single file can only be included once ever.

 Be careful of conflicts between the included code and the current file.